 They say when one door closes, another opens.
-Maybe so.

-I do know the door of my police career is rounding third base and coming quickly to a close.
+I do know the door of my police career is rounding third base and quickly coming to a close.

 I’m not exactly sure what lies ahead for me or what my new purpose will be.